ZavNatalia/nextjs-blog/posts/next-js-14.md

 Once we hit 100% of tests passing, we'll move Turbopack to stable in an upcoming minor release.
 We'll also continue to support using webpack for custom configurations and ecosystem plugins.

 ![A Next.js application with a dynamic post.](dynamic-post.webp)

-You can follow the percentage of tests passing at areweturboyet.com.

 *Posted by @leeerob & @timneutkens*